RHFieldProductManagement/acm-htb/README.md

 Below you’ll find a broken out set of major objectives that we’re asking all participants to complete over the next few weeks/months.
 We’ll be assigning a point of contact (a Field Product Manager) and setting up mechanisms for communication, both for receiving assistance, but also to create a conduit for feedback to flow back into our product teams.
 We’ll be looking to set up a regular cadence call but also a chat channel for quicker and on-demand communication.

+Additionally each task has a short "Post-task questionnaire" to facilitate additional feedback for us to collaborate on.
+Please fill them out as you complete the tasks and feel free to ask questions as required.

 Furthermore, by establishing this relationship, the Field Product Manager can coordinate additional resources from across the organisation to join the sync calls if/when required, e.g. engineering, product management, or executive sponsors.
 For each of the tasks below, please report your suggestions, feedback, and any bugs/RFE’s to your assigned Field Product Manager in your weekly cadence calls, or via the chat.